ImFlog/schema-registry-plugin/README.md

 schemaRegistry {
     url = 'http://localhost:8081/'
     download {
-        output = 'src/main/avro'
+        subject('topic1-key', 'src/main/avro')
-        subjects = ['topic1-key', 'topic1-value']
+        subject('topic1-value', 'src/main/avro/values')
     }
 }
 ```
 You have to put the url where the script can reach the Schema Registry.

-You need to specify where you want to output the downloaded schemas.
+You need to specify the pairs (subjectName, outputDir) for all the

-And the subjects are the name of the various subject to retrieve the schemas for.
+schemas you want to download.

 ## Test schemas compatibility
 This task test compatibility between local schemas and schemas stored in the Schema Registry.